-- Ensure you drain the cabbage completely before cooking otherwise it turns mushy.
+- Ensure you drain the cabbage completely before cooking.
+Excess moisture makes mushy cabbage curry.

 - Never cook cabbage on a low flame as it begins to release moisture and turn mushy.

-- 1 tsp ginger or ginger garlic paste or grated
+- 1 teaspoon ginger or ginger garlic paste or grated

-- ¾ tsp garam masala or sambar powder as needed
+- ¾ teaspoon garam masala or sambar powder as needed

-- ¼ cup green peas or 2 tbsp chana dal (soaked and cooked)
+- ¼ to ½ cup green peas or 2 tbsp chana dal (soaked and cooked)

 - Remove the outer leaves of cabbage and cut to quarters.

-- Add oil to a hot.
+- Pour oil to a hot pan or wok.
 When the oil turns hot, add mustard and cumin.

-- When they begin to sizzle, add ginger garlic and fry till it turns aromatic.
+- As soon as they begin to sizzle, add ginger garlic and fry till it turns aromatic.

 - Add sliced onions and fry till they turn transparent.
 Transfer tomatoes, salt and turmeric.
 Fry until the tomatoes turn mushy and soft.

 - Next add chopped and drained cabbage.
 Stir for the masala to coat the cabbage well and fry for 2 to 3 minutes on a medium high heat.